Dúnedain: Númenóreans

 The Dúnedain were descended from the Edain, the Elf-friends: the few tribes of Men of the First Age who sided with the Noldorin Elves in Beleriand.
 The original leader of the Edain was Bëor the Old, a vassal of the Elf lord Finrod.
 His people settled in Eldar lands.
 At the beginning of the Second Age, the Valar gave the Edain Númenor to live on.
 Númenor was an island-continent located far to the west of Middle-earth, and hence these Edain came to be called Dúnedain: Edain of the West.
 Their first King was Lord Elros, a half-Elf, and also a descendant of Bëor.

 These first Dúnedain are the Númenóreans.
 They became a great civilization, and began maritime pursuits for exploration, trade and power.
 Some returned to Middle-earth, creating fortress-cities along its western coasts, dominating the lesser men of these areas.
-In time the Númenóreans split into two rival factions: the Faithful, remaining loyal to Elves, and the King's Men, who were eventually seduced by Sauron.
+In time the Númenóreans split into two rival factions: the Faithful, remaining loyal to the Valar and Elves, and the King's Men, who were eventually seduced by the Dark Lord, Sauron.

 Ultimately Númenor was drowned in a great cataclysm, but a remnant of the Faithful escaped in nine ships.
 Led by Elendil, they established the Dúnedain kingdoms of Arnor and Gondor in Middle-earth.
 There is a suggestion, voiced by Faramir, son of the Steward of Gondor, that these descendants of Númenóreans are higher than other Men; but his speech on the matter has been described as "arrogant" and as such not necessarily to be taken literally.